-I live up in the hills in a nature area.
+For a while, I lived up in the hills of Woolsey Canyon, which is a nature area.
 There’s a lookout point on the road where people park at night to neck and gaze at the valley below.
 Every single morning, beer bottles and trash are left lying on the ground.
 It’s amazing how little those clowns care about taking care of the environment.
-I’m also afraid they may toss a cigarette over the edge and start a fire.
-We’re in the midst of a horrendous drought in Los Angeles and it’s scary to think about.

-For a couple of years, a high school class showed once a month at the lookout to clean it up but I think they gave up.
+For a while, a high school class showed once a month at the lookout to clean it up but I think they gave up.

-The sanitation department gives everyone a set of 2-3 trash cans to be used for specific purposes.
+The sanitation department gives most residents in Los Angeles a set of 2-3 trash cans to be used for specific purposes.
 Black is for regular garbage, blue is for paper and recyclables, and green is for plant waste.

 Let’s bring back the “Don’t be a Litterbug” campaign – encourage others to follow these tips:

 - If you go on a picnic or are eating somewhere outdoors, use reusable plates, utensils, and food storage containers.
 Pack them in a picnic basket or large reusable bag.